What should I know about my young adult dog?

 Your young adult dog’s nutrition

-The food you feed your dog is important for many reasons.
+The food you give your dog is important for many reasons.
 With more than 50% of dogs suffering from obesity and obesity-related illnesses, ensure your dog doesn’t follow the crowd.
 Your veterinarian will establish a target weight range based on your dog’s current weight and muscle condition.
 Weight control and good health go hand in hand!

 Parasites and young adult dogs